Lukas-Grasmann/Spark_3.1.2_Skyline/docs/sql-ref-syntax-qry-select-skylineof.md

   Specifies an expression that represents a skyline dimension.
 Typically is a column but may also be an alias or similar.

+* **DISTINCT**

+  Specifies that a given skyline should be distinct i.e. data points which are the same for every dimension are eliminated.

 * **COMPLETE**

   Specified that a given skyline does not contain missing values i.e. no null values.